Wood-Frame Soft-Story Structures

 Ground floor containing parking or similar open floor or basement space causing soft, weak, or open lines where there exists one or more levels above.

-All buildings that have been determined to fall within the scope of this ordinance were issued a Notice of Order by the Building Official.
-Within 18 months of the issue of the notice, building owners were required to submit structural seismic adequacy analysis to determine potential hazards of the structure.
-Building owners were required to notify tenants of the building’s inclusion on the inventory of potentially hazardous wood-frame soft-story buildings within 18 months of service of the order.
+All buildings that have been determined to fall within the scope of this ordinance were issued a Notice and Order by the Building Official.
+Within 18 months of the issue of the Order, building owners were required to submit structural seismic adequacy analysis to determine potential hazards of the structure.
+Building owners were required to notify tenants of the building’s inclusion on the inventory of potentially hazardous wood-frame soft-story buildings within 18 months of service of the Order.

 Wiss, Janney, Elstner Associates, Inc.